schwarzbox/Fct/README.md

 sep - return table separated on n-tables.

+copy - return first level copy of the given table.

 clone - return recursive copy of the given table.

-copy - return first level copy of the given table.

 iter - make iterable from the table and return values when call by index.

-equal - return true if all elements in table1 equal for all elements in table2.
+equal - return true if all elements(key,value) in table1 equal for all elements in table2(key,value).

 join - return table that created from given two arguments.

-merge - return table that created with keys from the first table and values from the second
+valval - return table that created with keys from the first table and values from the second.

+merge - return table without duplicate values from the two tables.

+same - return table with same values from the two tables.

+uniq - return table with uniq values from the two tables.

 map - call a given function to each element in the given table.